+Getting rid of a fire ant mound naturally can be a bit more work than getting rid of an ant hill.
 Unlike a typical anthill, there is no obvious entrance or exit to a fire ant mound.
 The ants access the mound through tunnels underground.
 Mounds tend to be in open areas, can pop up quickly after rain, and the mounds look fluffier and more aerated than the dirt around it.

 Mounds can be treated by spraying and drenching.
 Unlike other pesticide applications, drenching a fire ant mound requires a high volume of liquid.
 It must be enough to penetrate the entire mound.

 The best natural pesticide for drenching a fire ant mound is Essentria IC3.

 Essentria IC3 delivers a mix of 3 essential oils that is able to kill pests quickly.
 It’s one of the few natural/organic products labeled to treat a fire ant mound.